 Safe Mode is also useful if for some reason System Restore is unable to restore your PC to the selected restore point.
 You can boot into Safe Mode and try running System Restore again from there.
 One big caveat though, as reader Straspey was good enough to point out.
 When you revert to a restore point from Safe Mode, System Restore does not create a new restore point during the process, meaning that you don’t have a way to undo the restore.

-Windows 10 also has two recovery tools that you can use if all else fails.
+Windows 10 and Windows 11 also have two recovery tools that you can use if all else fails.
 The “Reset Your PC” feature can restore Windows to its factory default condition, or perform a clean installation of Windows while keeping your personal files intact.

 System Restore isn’t a cure-all, but it can fix a surprising number of problems and unfortunately has been downplayed somewhat in recent years amidst all of Windows’ other recovery tools.
-System Restore is almost always worth trying before you result to more drastic measures, though.
+System Restore is almost always worth trying before you resort to more drastic measures, however.

-- › How to Make a Shortcut Icon to Create a System Restore Point in Windows
+- › How to Perform a Clean Boot in Windows

 - › How to Enable Microsoft’s Precision Touchpad Drivers on Your Laptop